judka-uriel/uriel-book/uriel_en.md

 **BY THE MOTHER — DE‑RABBANAN — LAW OF THE SAGES**

-Through the father — peshat, through the mother — drash.
+Through the father — peshat, through the mother — derash.
-But drash does not nullify peshat
+But derash does not nullify peshat
 (Shabbat [63a](https://www.sefaria.org/Shabbat.63a.14)).
 Therefore a Jew is one who is either a patrilineal descendant of a Jew, or a matrilineal descendant of a Jewess, or both.